sap-tutorials/sap-build-apps/tutorials/build-apps-workflow-trigger/build-apps-workflow-trigger.md

 ### Add logic to trigger workflow
+We need to set up the logic so when someone clicks the **Get Approval** button (an event), we send the sales order data to our SAP Build Process Automation workflow using the data resource we previously created.

 1. Click on the **Get Approval** button, and open the logic canvas by clicking **Add logic to Button1** at the bottom right.

     ![Open logic canvas](logic-open1.png)